What to do if you detect cheating or plagiarism?

 - Keep a copy of the suspected work of academic dishonesty.

 - Meet with the student promptly and outside the class (you may want to have a witness for this meeting).
 Describe your specific concerns and ask the student open-ended questions.
-(For example, ask “what do you have to say about it?”)
+(For example, ask “what happened?” or “can you explain?”)

 - If appropriate, try to determine how justified your concerns are by: